 8. Cape York Peninsula, Australia

-In Australia, the middle of nowhere is not hard to find, but this place presents a remote and forbidding frontier even by Aussie standards.
+The country of Australia itself is in the middle of nowhere, or at least that’s how a lot of people in the west see it.
+Suffice it to say that it has got its fair share of lost regions, waiting to be rediscovered.
+One such place is the Cape York Peninsula, mostly inhabited by Aborigines.
 The region has a population of only 18,000 people, most of whom are part of the country’s aboriginal tribes, and it is considered to be one of the largest undeveloped places left in the world.

 What is exciting about Cape York?

 The northernmost tip of the country can be reached along corrugated 4WD tracks that will rattle your teeth from your jaw.
 You’ll find the cape approximately 1000km from Cairns, which means days and days of driving, including crossing creeks inhabited by estuarine crocodiles.
 For your reward, you’ll find a rocky headland and, well, not much else.
 Now the only thing left to do is to turn around and clatter your way back.

 McMurdo Station is located at the South pole of the earth.
 Antarctica needs no introduction as one of the most remote places on Earth, with only two towns and the rest of it being either ice or research stations such as McMurdo.